 What does Alejo mean?

-Alejo \a-le-jo\ as a boys' name.
-Alejo's roots are Spanish and Greek, and the name Alejo means "man's defender, warrior".
-Alejo is a form of Alejandro (Spanish, Greek): variant of Alexander.
+Alejo [ale-jo] as a boys' name has its root in Greek, and the name Alejo means "man's defender, warrior".
+Alejo is an alternate form of Alejandro (Spanish, Greek): form of Alexander.
 Alejo is also a derivative of Alexis (Greek).

 23 related forms via Alejandro, Alexander, Alexis: Al▼, Alec▼, Aleco, Alek, Aleko, Aleksi, Aleksio, Alex, Alexan, Alexei, Alexey, Alexi, Alexio, Alexios, Alexus, Alexy, Alic, Alicio, Alick, Alik, Alix, Allie▼ and Lexo.Creative forms: